AlaysiaVeal/Anima-List/README.md

 ## **_My Process_**

 ### First, I created my diagram so I can envision how it will turn out.
 Then I created my files such as the models and controllers for the backend work and I will create the files for the frontend such as the client folders with react dependencies.
+Once I got Both of these done, I started on using the backend to make the website functional.

+## **Future Features**

+I will add more styling to the app as well as a mobile friendly feature.
+I will aslo look into a 3rd party API.